AvaN0x/AdezouRP/README.md

 ## PLEASE

-If there's any problem with one of the ressource's licenses please let me know with a pull request, I'll be please to fix them.
+If there's any problem with one of the resource's licenses please let me know with a pull request, I'll be please to fix them.